 Your Keratoconus should be treated by a specially trained and experienced Optometrist.
-Keratoconus is a rare condition where the cornea of the eye becomes cone-shaped and asymmetrical over time.
+Keratoconus is a rare condition where the eye’s cornea becomes cone-shaped and asymmetrical over time.
 The cornea is the hardened clear covering over the lens in the center of the eye, and normally it is visible as a slightly rounded bulge over the iris and pupil.

-In Keratoconus, the cornea actually bulges in one spot or several, and generally becomes cone-shaped.
+In Keratoconus, the cornea actually bulges in one spot or several, generally becoming cone-shaped.
 This creates a different kind of effect on your vision.
-When it first starts it may seem like simple nearsightedness that can be corrected with normal lenses.
-However, as the condition advances, your vision becomes more distorted, and is different when you look in this direction versus that direction.
+When it first starts, it may seem like simple nearsightedness that can be corrected with normal lenses.
+However, as the condition advances, your vision becomes more distorted and is different when you look in this direction versus that direction.